sheinsight/react-use/website/docs/optimization/latest-state.md

 ## Overview

-To address common issues associated with closures capturing stale state or props, `@shined/react-use` automatically manages the latest state within its hooks.
+To address common issues associated with closures capturing stale state or props, `@shined/react-use` automatically manages the latest state within its Hooks.
 This internal mechanism ensures that state updates or effect dependencies always reference the most current data, safeguarding against bugs that typically arise from asynchronous operations relying on outdated state.

 ## Practical Implications